NATO air defense system in Europe. Part 2

 NATO air defense (NATINADS) is divided into two zones: "North" (operational center Ramstein, Germany) and "South" (operational center Naples, Italy).
 The borders of the zones coincide with the borders of the regional commands of the North and South bloc.
 The northern air defense zone extends to Germany, Belgium, the Czech Republic, Hungary and Norway.
 The southern air defense zone controls the territory of Italy, Spain, Greece, Portugal and Turkey, part of the Mediterranean and Black Seas.
 NATO air defense closely cooperates with the American NORAD, with the national air defense systems of France, Spain, Portugal and Switzerland, warships of the 6th fleet USA in the Mediterranean Sea.
 The NATO air defense system in the information plan relies on a network of stationary, mobile and ship radars and AWACS aircraft AWACS systems based on airfields in the UK, Germany and France.
 In addition to defense purposes, the NATINADS system is used to control the movement of civil aircraft.
 So, only in the territory of Germany two dozen radar posts are constantly operating.
 Mainly, these are stationary dual-purpose radars also used by civilian dispatch services, as well as mobile radars: AR 327, TRS 2215 / TRS 2230, AN / MPQ-64, GIRAFFE AMB, M3R centimeter and decimeter ranges.
 The greatest capabilities are possessed by the French radar GM406F and the American AN / FPS-117.

-Both stations allow you to control the airspace at a distance of 400-450 km, can operate in a difficult jamming environment and detect tactical ballistic missiles.
-In 2005, in France, in 100 km from Paris, the NOSTRADAMUS over-the-horizon radar was put into operation, capable of detecting high-altitude and medium-altitude targets at a distance of up to 2000 km.
+Both stations allow you to control the airspace at a distance of 400-450 km, can operate in difficult jamming conditions and detect tactical ballistic missiles.
+In 2005, in France, 100 km from Paris, the NOSTRADAMUS over-the-horizon radar was put into operation, capable of detecting high-altitude and medium-altitude targets at a distance of up to 2000 km.

-The end of the confrontation between the United States and the USSR led to the cessation of the implementation of a number of advanced weapons models.
-In 90-s, the only joint US-Norwegian project NASAMS (eng.
-Norwegian Advanced Surface to Air Missile System) was brought to the stage of practical implementation.
+The end of the confrontation between the USA and the USSR led to the termination of the implementation of a number of advanced weapons programs.
+In the 90s, the only joint US-Norwegian project NASAMS (Norwegian Advanced Surface to Air Missile System) was brought to the stage of practical implementation.